Create a set of radio buttons used to select an item from a list. The choices

 List of names and values, respectively, that are displayed to the user in the app and correspond to the each choice (for this reason,

-allows any type of UI object to be passed through (tag objects, icons, HTML code, ...), instead of just simple text.
+choiceNamesandchoiceValuesmust have the same length).
+If either of these arguments is provided, then the other must be provided andchoicesmust not be provided.
+The advantage of using both of these over a named list forchoicesis thatchoiceNamesallows any type of UI object to be passed through (tag objects, icons, HTML code, ...), instead of just simple text.
 See Examples.- choiceValues

 List of names and values, respectively, that are displayed to the user in the app and correspond to the each choice (for this reason,

-allows any type of UI object to be passed through (tag objects, icons, HTML code, ...), instead of just simple text.
+choiceNamesandchoiceValuesmust have the same length).
+If either of these arguments is provided, then the other must be provided andchoicesmust not be provided.
+The advantage of using both of these over a named list forchoicesis thatchoiceNamesallows any type of UI object to be passed through (tag objects, icons, HTML code, ...), instead of just simple text.
 See Examples.

 Examples